 3. Paint Shutters and Trim

-Shutters and trim can also often use refinishing every few years at a minimum.
+Shutters and trim can also often use refinishing every few years at a minimum, especially if you live in a northern climate with four full seasons.
 Be sure to color match these as well so that your house looks better and not worse!

 4. Paint the Front Door